howdy10/LifeDashboard/README.md

 - Functions are deployed to firebase through `firebase deploy --only functions`

+- Ending Balance function: This functino runs every day at 11:30 AZ time.
+It will update the ending balance for the current month

 ## Quick start

 - Clone the repo: `git clone https://github.com/howdy10/LifeDashboard`